vondrakt/nanopore-read-annotation/README.md

-The *repeat name* in the coding table must correspond to the ID used in reference sequence library followed by double underscore.
-For example fasta sequence name `>LasTR3__11_9_sc_0.503375_l_49`  correspond to repeat name `LasTR3`.
+The *repeat name* in the coding table must correspond to the ID used in reference sequence database followed by double underscore.
+For example fasta sequence name `>LasTR3__11_9_sc_0.503375_l_49`  corresponds to the repeat name `LasTR3`.

-For satellite sequences, forward and reverse orientation of the repeat is distinguished using upper and lower case codes.
-In case of retrotransposons repeats, orientation is not recorded and thus codes are only uppercase.
-The arrays of similarity hits which are shorter than the *minimum length* are filtered out.
+For satellites and other tandem repeats, forward and reverse orientation of is distinguished using upper and lower case codes.
+In case of other repeats, orientation is not recorded and thus codes are only uppercase.
+The regions of similarity hits which are shorter than the *minimum length* are filtered out.
 When similarity hits to different type of repeats are detected on the same region of the read, the code with the higher *priority* (i.e. higher numerical value ) is recorded.
 On the other hand, if overlapping similarity hits